Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice: Extended Roy model with perfect foresight

-Hence, Assumptions~\ref{ass:PO}, \ref{ass:sel}, \ref{ass:shape}(2) and~\ref{ass:SMIV} imply stochastic monotonicity of~$Y-DC(Y,Z)$ with respect to~$Z$, which can be expressed as a collection of moment inequalities involving the infinite dimensional parameter~$C$.
-Conversely, stochastic monotonicity of~$Y-DC(Y,Z)$ with respect to~$Z$ is shown to imply that~$C$ can rationalize the data, i.e., that we can construct a vector of potential outcomes~$(Y_0,Y_1)$ such that Assumptions~\ref{ass:PO}, \ref{ass:sel}, \ref{ass:shape}(2) and~\ref{ass:SMIV} are satisfied.
+Hence, Assumptions~\ref{ass:PO}, \ref{ass:sel}, and~\ref{ass:mMax} imply that~$\mathbb P(u(Y,D,Z)\leq \nu\vert Z=z)$ is monotonically non increasing in~$z$, for all~$\nu\in\mathbb R$, which is equivalent (by definition) to stochastic monotonicity of~$u(Y,D,Z)$ with respect to~$Z$, and which can be expressed as a collection of moment inequalities involving the infinite dimensional parameter~$u$.
+Conversely, stochastic monotonicity of~$u(Y,D,Z)$ with respect to~$Z$ is shown to imply that~$u$ can rationalize the data, i.e., that we can construct a vector of potential outcomes~$(Y_0,Y_1)$ such that Assumptions~\ref{ass:PO}, \ref{ass:sel}, and~\ref{ass:mMax} are satisfied.
 This discussion is formalized in the next theorem (proved in the appendix).